 Pigeonpea (Cajanus cajan L.) is one of the most important grain legumes of Odisha farming community that contributes largely as food, feed, fuel wood and sustainable farming system.
+It is integral component of rainfed ecosystems in Odisha.
 Odisha is located on the eastern coast of India and large section of farmer communities are in the rainfed upland ecosystems which remained isolated from improved cultivars and management practices for various reasons.
 Majority of the smallholder farmers grow pigeonpea of long-duration type and are considered landraces with very low seed replacement ratio of 2-3% because the proportion of quality seeds available each year is only 10-12% of total production.
-Aside from these constraints, the productivity is less than 500 kg/ha (well below the national average of 700 kg/ha) with lots of impurities (Mula and Saxena, 2013 and 2014).
+Aside from these constraints, the productivity is less than 500 kg/ha (below the national average of 700 kg/ha) with lots of impurities (Mula and Saxena, 2013 and 2014).
 To sustain seed requirement of smallholder farmers, 80-90% of planting materials are largely sourced from farmers' own-saved seeds, co-farmers, relatives or in adjacent blocks/districts and this is continuously utilized for about 2-4 years (Mula, 2012).

 Smallholder farmers because of their subsistence level are hardly involved in seed production.
-Only a handful of these farmers have become truthfully labeled seed producers because improved seeds have not reached the majority of individuals in the farming communities creating a gap of both in understanding and meeting project goals (Holmesheoran et al, 2012).
+Only a small percentage of these farmers have become truthfully labeled seed producers because improved seeds have not reached the majority of individuals in the farming communities creating a gap of both in understanding and meeting project goals (Holmesheoran et al., 2012).

 The rainfed areas of Odisha have enormous potential for expansion of high-yielding short- and medium-duration pigeonpea varieties and hybrids.
-In this respect, the project 'Introduction and Expansion of Improved Pigeonpea (Arhar) Production Technology in Rainfed Ecosystem of Odisha' was implemented in 2011 for a period of four years.
-The project was implemented through a farmer's participatory approach towards developing a sustainable livelihood through village-level seed delivery system via improved pigeonpea production technology to achieve self-sufficiency of having pure seeds of farmer-preferred high yielding varieties and hybrids.
+In this respect, the project (Introduction and Expansion of Improved Pigeonpea (Arhar) Production Technology in Rainfed Ecosystem of Odisha' was implemented in 2011 for a period of four years.
+The project was implemented through a farmer's participatory approach towards developing a sustainable livelihood through villagelevel seed delivery system via improved pigeonpea production